 At KHS, we save every single adoptable pet who comes through our doors, and we never have "time limits" for our animals.
 Some pets are adopted within a few hours, while other pets remain in our care for months.
 All adoptable cats and dogs remain available for adoption until they find their forever homes.

 Myth: The Kentucky Humane Society euthanizes pets for no apparent reason.

-TRUTH: We do not euthanasize healthy, temperamentally sound pets.
+TRUTH: We do not euthanasize healthy, behaviorally sound pets.

 KHS is committed to saving every healthy, behaviorally sound cat or dog who comes through our doors, and we never euthanize for space, ever.
 We see pets of all ages, breeds and sizes, as well as varying levels of temperament and health.
-If a pet passes our health and temperament evaluations, they will be placed up for adoption at one of our nine adoption sites.
-All adoptable cats and dogs remain in our care until they are adopted.
+All adoptable pets are placed adoption at one of our nine adoption sites and they remain in our care until they are adopted.